openfaas/faas/CONTRIBUTING.md

 * Offering other project support and strategical advice
 * Attending contributors' meetings

 Varying levels of write access are made available via the project bot [Derek](https://github.com/alexellis/derek) to help regular contributors transition to GitHub Organisation Membership.
+Members gain access to a private Slack channel and are also featured on the Team page of the OpenFaaS website.

+GitHub Organisation Members are expected to:

+* attend all community calls
+* participate daily in the private members channel, public #contributors and #openfaas channels
+* make regular contributions to the project codebase
+* respond to messages in a timely fashion

+This group is intended to be an active team that shares the load and collaborates together.
+Sometimes finding time to be active can be harder to balance, if that's the case please contact the project lead.
+However, if GitHub Organisation Members stop participating in all of the above for several consecutive weeks without contacting the project lead, then they risk having their membership revoked.

 #### How do I get access to Derek?

 If you have been added to the `.DEREK.yml` file in the root of an OpenFaaS repository then you can help us manage the community and contributions by issuing comments on Issues and Pull Requests.
 See [Derek](https://github.com/alexellis/derek) for available commands.

-If you are a regular contributor then you are welcome to request access.
+If you are a contributor then you are welcome to request access.

 #### Community/project meetings and calls